jmodares/UB-ANC/README.md

 Copyright © 2014 - 2018 Jalil Modares

-This program is part of my Ph.D.
+This program was part of my Ph.D.
 Dissertation research in the Department of Electrical Engineering at the University at Buffalo.
 I worked in UB's Multimedia Communications and Systems Laboratory with my Ph.D. adviser, [Prof. Nicholas Mastronarde](http://www.eng.buffalo.edu/~nmastron).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.